-The product detected and prevented all of the threats.
-No threat was able to move beyond the earliest stages of the attack chain, meaning that as soon as the target systems were exposed to the threats, the attacks were detected immediately and were either blocked from running or, in a few cases, were allowed to run only briefly before being neutralised.
+The product detected all of the threats and protected fully against most.
+In 82 cases the threats were unable to move beyond the earliest stages of the attack chain, meaning that as soon as the target systems were exposed to the threats, the attacks were detected immediately and were either blocked from running or, in 12 cases, were allowed to run only briefly before being neutralised.

 This prevented them from causing any damage, including data theft.

 In some cases of neutralisation the attacks created a connection to the attacker, who was then unable to progress further.
+In three cases the injection with evasion attacks worked, but only to a point.
+The tester was able to gain access to the target and steal some information about the system and from its filesystem.
+However, it was not possible to escalate privileges and steal passwords, install keyloggers and modify the filesystem.
 This illustrates the need for full attack chain testing: if a tester sees the connection being made and assumes that the attack has succeeded then the results for that test would not be accurate.
+Furthermore, an apparently successful compromise might be more limited than it first appears.

-The results are close to being ideal and the attacks could not progress far enough to the point at which the testers would start hacking through the targets.
+The results are strong and most attacks could not progress far enough to the point at which the testers would start hacking through the targets.
 Sometimes products are overly aggressive and detect everything, including threats and legitimate objects.
-In this test Symantec Endpoint Security Complete generated no such false positive results, which is as expected.
+In this test Kaspersky Anti Targeted Attack Platform (KATA) generated no such false positive results, which is as expected.

-Symantec Endpoint Security Complete wins a AAA award for its excellent performance.
+Kaspersky Anti Targeted Attack Platform (KATA) wins a AAA award for its excellent performance.

-Appendices

-APPENDIX A: Terms Used
+Appendices APPENDIX A: Terms Used